 WELCOME TO THE HVWC CALENDAR: home of all our upcoming readings, events and workshops.
 You can view by list or calendar (see right menu to choose).
 Click the colored tabs below to show only specific options.
 Our workshops run as multi-session series or one-day “intensives.”
 Note, we list the multi-session courses on the first day they meet only.
 The full dates of the session are described in the course descriptions.
 You would need to scroll back to the start date if you needed to enroll for something already underway.
 But do let us know if you want to join something in midstream since we need the blessing of the instructor.
 Questions?
 Email us.

 Please join us for this in person reading which will celebrate the new works of two Hudson Valley authors.
 The reading will also be live-streamed on Zoom.
 The Zoom link will be sent at the time of registration and again on the day of the event.
-Proof of vaccination is required to attend the reading.
-In person attendees are asked to follow all our health guidelines at the time of the event.
+Masks are encouraged but not optional for in person attendees.
 This event is free but your donations are most appreciated.

 Michael Paul Kozlowsky is a former high school English & film teacher and, writing as M.P.
 Kozlowsky, the author of four children’s books — Frost, Juniper Berry, Rose Coffin, and The Dyerville Tales.
 He lives in Croton-on-Hudson, New York, with his wife, two daughters, and a rescue beagle named Huxley.
 When he’s not reading or playing chess, he continues to write everything from poetry and screenplays to short stories, articles, philosophical essays, and books for readers of all ages.
 Scarecrow Has a Gun is his first novel for adults.
 Visit his website at https://mpkozlowsky.com/